Derek T. Ho

 Roscoe Jones, Jr. is the 22nd Dean of the Drake Law School in Des Moines, Iowa.
 He is the first Black Dean of the Law School and any college or school within Drake University.

-Jones was elected chair of the ACS Board of Directors in December 2023.
+Jones served as chair of the ACS Board of Directors from 2023-2025.

 Previously, he was Partner and Co-Chair of the Public Policy Practice Group at Gibson Dunn & Crutcher LLP, where he helped clients navigate complex public policy matters and congressional investigations.
 His career also involved stints as chief of staff to a member of Congress, legislative director to Senator Dianne Feinstein, senior counsel to Senator Cory Booker, and senior counsel to Senator Patrick Leahy on the Senate Judiciary Committee.
 He served as special counsel to the Tom Perez, the then-Assistant Attorney General of Civil Rights at the U.S. Department of Justice, appellate attorney in the Civil Rights Division, and assistant U.S. attorney in the Western District of Washington.
 He graduated from Stanford University and the University of Virginia Law School.